Purpose now email book

 Skillshare is good for exposure.
 There are a ton of creatives learning there and you can get your brand alongside some of the best.

-But Skillshare has worse revenue share than Udemy.
+But Skillshare has a worse revenue share than Udemy.

 Skillshare offers your online courses via a monthly or annual subscription fee paid to them.
 Then, as an instructor, you earn your income based on an algorithm that divides revenue between those who had their videos watched that month.